Boritech-Solutions/Web/_pages/Consulting.md

     title: "Coastal erosion"

 ---
-Our team of scientist have experience working for differente goverment agencies such as:
+Our team of scientists have experience working for differente goverment agencies such as:
-	U.S. Environmental Protection Agency (EPA)
+  * U.S. Environmental Protection Agency (EPA)
-	U.S. Geological Survey (USGS)
+  * U.S. Geological Survey (USGS)
-	National Oceanic and Atmospheric Administration (NOAA)
+  * National Oceanic and Atmospheric Administration (NOAA)
-	US Army Corps of Engineers
+  * US Army Corps of Engineers

 {% include gallery %}